mux032/quick-browser/README.md

 ## Copyright

-Copyright (C) 2024 Bubble Browser Contributors
+Copyright (C) 2024 Quick Browser Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.